rayoz6546/Rayan/Projects/README.md

 ## Data Science Project

 This project was conducted during STAT1261 (Principles of Data Science), where I studied the effects of several factors on deaths by heart failures alongside 2 teammates.
-We used multiple Data Visualization and Wrangling techniques in R, and trained several Machine Learning algorithms to find the optimal accuracy.
+We used multiple Data Visualization and Wrangling techniques in R, and trained several Machine Learning algorithms (Naive Bayes, Regression, Decision Tree, and Random Forest) to find the optimal accuracy.
+Concepts like parameter tuning were used.

 ## Database Management System